 Verify that the model output meets the step response requirements.

+The plot displays the last five iterations.
+The final response using the optimized variable parameter appears as the thick blue line.
 The optimized response lies in the white region bounded by the design requirement line segments and thus meets the requirements.

 Workspace and view the updated values in the Variable

 The optimized values of the design variables are automatically updated in the Simulink model.

-Specify a session name in the Session field.
+In the Save Session window, specify the session name in the Session field.